 Which Mastodon apps can I use?
 Should I use the official app or a third party app?
+Are there other options?

-Many people start on Mastodon through the official app, which is simply called “Mastodon” and available on the Apple App Store, Google Play and F-Droid.
-However, you don’t need to do this!
-In fact, you will probably enjoy Mastodon a lot more if you use a third party app or your server’s website.
+Many people start on Mastodon through the official app, simply called “Mastodon” on the Apple App Store, Google Play and F-Droid.
+However, you don’t need to use this!
+In fact most people prefer alternatives if they’ve tried them.

-Also important to note that you don’t need to sign up via apps.
-Sign-ups work better when done through server websites, and you can use your account on any apps you want.
-You can even use several different apps at once with the same account if you want to compare them.
+No!
+You can sign up via your server’s website, and sign-ups actually work better when done through websites.
+Once you’ve signed up, you can use your account on any Mastodon app you want.
+You can even use the same account on many different apps at once, which is a great way to compare them.

-Mastodon was originally launched in 2016 and all of its apps were third party.
-The official apps (for Android and iPhone/iPad) were only introduced in 2022 as new people were expecting there to be an official app.
-However, it was intended just as a beginner’s app and was not meant to replace the third party apps.
+The official Mastodon app (for Android and iPhone/iPad) was only introduced in 2022 as new people were expecting there to be an official app and couldn’t find “Mastodon” in the app stores.
+The official app was originally intended mainly as a beginner’s app and was not meant to replace the third party apps.
+It was mainly just a simple way into Mastodon for people who discover their social networks through app stores.

 Third party apps tend to have more and better features than the official app, and most people who try them prefer them.
 Because Mastodon uses open technical standards, all apps have equal access to all of Mastodon’s features.
 The official app has no special advantages or privileges compared to third party apps.